yousfsboushra/transactional-email-microservice/README.md

 ## Docker
 - I tried many docker images and found that https://github.com/lephleg/laravel-lumen-docker is the fastest one to establish an environment for lumen development.

+- You need to add this line to your hosts file `127.0.0.1 mysql` So  that CLI can access the database

 - I used https://packagist.org/packages/flipbox/lumen-generator to add more commands

 ## JSON API